 The maximum (or reversible) work that can be done by a thermodynamic system at constant temperature and pressure is known as Gibbs energy.
 The reversible work in thermodynamics means a special method in which work is carried out such that the system is in perfect equilibrium with all its surroundings.

 , the word reversible means that the reaction can be carried out in either direction simultaneously and a dynamic equilibrium is always maintained.
-This further means that reactions in both the directions should proceed with a decrease in free energy, which seems impossible.
+This further means that reactions in both directions should proceed with a decrease in free energy, which seems impossible.
 This is only possible if at equilibrium the Gibbs energy of the system reaches its minimum value.
-Otherwise the system will spontaneously change to the configuration of lower free energy.
+Otherwise, the system will spontaneously change to the configuration of lower free energy.

 \( A + B ⇌ C + D\); \(\triangle_r G\) = \(0\)

-The Gibbs energy for a reaction which is in standard state, \(\triangle_r Gᶿ\) is related to equilibrium constant as follows:
+The Gibbs energy for a reaction which is in the standard state, \(\triangle_r Gᶿ\) is related to the equilibrium constant as follows:

-= \(\triangle_r Gᶿ + RT~ ln~ K\)
+\(0\) = \(\triangle_r Gᶿ + RT~ ln~ K\)

 or \(\triangle_r Gᶿ\) = \(- RT ~ln ~K\)

-= \(-2.303~ RT~ log~ K\)
+or \(\triangle_r Gᶿ\) = \(-2.303~ RT~ log~ K\)

 It is also known that:

-=\( \triangle_rHᶿ – T\triangle_r Sᶿ\)
+\(\triangle_r Gᶿ\) =\( \triangle_rHᶿ – T\triangle_r Sᶿ\) =\(- RT ~ln ~K\)

 the value of \(\triangle_rHᶿ\)

 maybe large and positive; if the value of K is less than 1 then it is unlikely to form much of the product.
-In case of exothermic reaction the value of \(\triangle_rHᶿ\)
+In the case of an exothermic reaction, the value of \(\triangle_rHᶿ\)

 is large and negative, even the value of \(\triangle_rGᶿ\)

-In these cases the value of K will be much larger than 1.
+In these cases, the value of K will be much larger than 1.
 It can be said that strong exothermic reactions

 So far we have read Gibbs free energy and the conditions that affect the equilibrium of the system.
 For any further query on these topics kindly install Byju’s the learning app.